openid/fapi/FAPI_1.0/openid-financial-api-part-2-1_0.md

 1. shall authenticate the confidential client using one of the following methods (this overrides [FAPI Security Profile 1.0 - Part 1: Baseline][Part1] clause 5.2.2-4):
     1. `tls_client_auth` or `self_signed_tls_client_auth` as specified in section 2 of [RFC8705], or
     2. `private_key_jwt` as specified in section 9 of [OIDC];
-1. shall require the aud claim in the request object to be, or to be an array containing, the OP's issuer identifier URL;
+1. shall require the aud claim in the request object to be, or to be an array containing, the authorization server's issuer identifier URL;
 1. shall not support public clients;
 1. shall require the request object to contain an `nbf` claim that is no longer than 60 minutes in the past; and
 1. shall require [PAR] requests, if supported, to use PKCE ([RFC7636]) with `S256` as the code challenge method.